desiderati/commons/README.md

 - Spring 5.3.5 and Spring Boot 2.2.6.
 Other dependencies update.
 - Node 12.16.2 and NPM 6.14.4.
 - Fixed a bug related to Swagger configuration.
-It was not taking into account the fact that the context path could be different than /.
+It was not taking into account the fact that the context path could be different from /.
 - Fixed a bug related to Commons Herd.io Notification's auto-configuration.
 - Fixed a bug when table prefix was configured blank.
 See: **DefaultPhysicalNamingStrategy**.
 - Created class **MongoContainer**.